• Skip to primary navigation

 Try some weighing and measuring with pumpkins.

 Play an ordering game with shoes.
-Order by size of shoe, then size of heel.
+Order by the size of the shoe, then the size of the heel.
 You could even sort by the type of material the shoes are made from.

 Hansel and Gretel Activities

-Can you build a house made from sweets?
-Which type of sweet gives the most stable shape?
+Build a house made from sweets or chocolate as an investigation to find out which type of sweet gives the most stable shape.

-Or, how about making a gingerbread house?
-You could test different types of icing to see which sticks the best.
+Or how about making a gingerbread house?
+Try testing different types of icing to see which sticks the house together the best.

 Gingerbread house STEM Challenge